 Q&A Queens: Melanie Marquez, Venus Raj, Shamcey Supsup, Gloria Diaz

 (SPOT.ph) The most watched, most entertaining, and most dreaded (for contestants anyway) part in any beauty pageant has to be the question and answer segment.
 Candidates are put on the spot in a global fishbowl under the watchful eyes of one billion viewers, and the make-it-or-break-it moment determines their fate-usually in a minute or less-and whether or not their ability to think on their feet can win them the coveted crown.
 Yup, it’s tough and certainly nerve-wracking out there... perhaps it only goes to show that winning is not just about looking great in a bikini and trying not to trip on that figure-hugging, floor-length evening gown, no?

-At the height of Venus Raj's "major major" brouhaha last year, Miss Universe 1969 Gloria Diaz speculated that the Bicolana beauty "thinks in Tagalog then answers in English," leading her to suggest that Pinay beauty queens should have interpreters.
+At the height of Venus Raj's "major major" brouhaha in 2010, Miss Universe 1969 Gloria Diaz speculated that the Bicolana beauty "thinks in Tagalog then answers in English," leading her to suggest that Pinay beauty queens should have interpreters.
 English professor Jose Wendell Capili backed Diaz and told TV Patrol World that Raj should've have been allowed to speak in Bicolano, "not because she's unintelligent or incapable of speaking in English," but because having an interpreter would have allowed her the "opportunity to think about her answer twice or thrice."
 Meanwhile, Raj was unmoved by the controversy.
 She said in an ABS-CBN report that she had no regrets about her answer, and that she would say the same thing if asked again.

 This list compiles the most memorable Q&A moments of beauty pageants past—where memorable isn't always a good thing.

 The Scene: The one when she says, "Quiet please!"